Complete Kitchen Renovation Cost in NY (Updated for 2025)

 What flooring offers durability without high costs?

 Luxury vinyl plank (LVP) from Mohawk or Coretec resists scratches and moisture.
 Porcelain tile mimics high-end materials like marble but costs less.
-Both options suit NY’s fast-paced lifestyles.
+Both options suit NYC’s fast-paced lifestyles.

 Are open shelving trends worth considering?